 You will have the opportunity for an active lifestyle on campus through extra-curricular educational, social and athletic activities and by participation in more than 250 clubs and organizations, including more than 30 within the Jordan College of Agricultural Sciences and Technology.
 For a list of the clubs and organizations within the college, click on the Clubs and Organizations tab to the left.
 More information about club activities can be obtained by contacting the different department offices.

-Jordan College Honors Cohort
+Honors Research Cohort

 Created in 2014, the program provides junior and senior students scholarly, creative and motivated Jordan College students an enhanced educational experience with advanced study and engagement with select faculty.
 More information is available by clicking the Honors Cohort tab above to the left.